rossrobino/ovr/apps/docs/src/server/docs/01-get-started.md

 { "compilerOptions": { "jsx": "react-jsx", "jsxImportSource": "ovr" } }
 ```

+> While the ovr package does not depend on React, it uses the same JSX transform as React that is built into `tsc` and other build tools.

 Or you can use a comment if you are using ovr in conjunction with another framework to specify the import source for a specific module where you are using ovr.

 ```tsx